 Notion includes basic automation features.
 These are easy to use.
 You can auto-update task status or highlight overdue tasks.

 For advanced automation, tools like Zapier or Make work well.
-They are also known as best data connectors for project management tools with Notion.
+They are also known as the best data connectors for project management tools with Notion.
 You can sync tasks with calendars or collect tasks from forms.

 Automation saves time and reduces manual work.